Saint Thomas Church (Manhattan): Current church

-The fourth and current church, designed in 1906, was built from 1911 to 1913 under a design by Ralph Adams Cram and Bertram Grosvenor Goodhue of the architectural firm of Cram, Goodhue and Ferguson.
+The fourth and current church, designed in 1906, was built from 1911 to 1913, on the same site as the third church.
+It was built to a design by Ralph Adams Cram and Bertram Grosvenor Goodhue of the architectural firm of Cram, Goodhue and Ferguson.
 The cornerstone was laid on November 21, 1911, and the new building opened to congregants on October 4, 1913.
 It was consecrated on April 25, 1916.
 The design by Cram and Goodhue won an architectural competition to build the new Saint Thomas Church, winning over entries by George Browne Post and Robert W. Gibson.

-The 1906 San Francisco earthquake had so shocked the church's rector, Rev. Ernest M. Stires, that he rushed the accumulated balance in his parish's building fund to aid the stricken city.
+The 1906 San Francisco earthquake had so shocked the church's rector, the Rev. Ernest M. Stires, that he rushed the accumulated balance in his parish's building fund to aid the stricken city.
 The public responded in kind to his generosity with unsolicited gifts that more than replenished the fund.

 Cram and Goodhue are also noted for having designed Saint Bartholomew's Church on Park Avenue and East 50th Street, the Cathedral of St. John the Divine on Amsterdam Avenue and West 110th Street, the chapel and a large portion of the campus at the United States Military Academy in West Point, New York, the Princeton University Chapel at Princeton University and the Rockefeller Chapel at the University of Chicago.

-September 11 ministry
+21st century

 In the wake of the September 11 attacks in 2001, Saint Thomas Church reached out to the British expatriate community in recognition of its Anglican heritage.
 This culminated in an interfaith service held at the church on September 20, 2001.
 The service was addressed by Prime Minister Tony Blair and broadcast live in its entirety throughout the United Kingdom.
 On October 28, 2002, the rector of Saint Thomas Church, Andrew C. Mead, was made an honorary Officer of the Order of the British Empire (OBE) by Queen Elizabeth II.
 The honor was conferred at a ceremony at the British Embassy in Washington, D.C.

+In October 2023 Saint Thomas Church commemorated the bicentennial of its founding in 1823, with an exhibition, lectures and special services.
+The Assistant Bishop of New York, the Rt.
+Rev. Mary Glasspool, and the Sub-Dean of the Chapel Royal, Paul Wright, preached in celebration of the anniversary.
+The following year, in May 2024, the 100th anniversary of the twinning of the cities of New York City and York in England was marked with special services attended by the Presiding Bishop of the Episcopal Church, the Most Rev. Michael Curry, the Archbishop of York, Stephen Cottrell, the Mayor of New York City, Eric Adams, the Lord Mayor of York, Chris Cullwick, the Dean of York, the Very Rev. Dominic Barrington, and the British Consul General in New York, Hannah Young.

+In 2025, the development firm Extell Development Company agreed to pay the congregation $36 million for 123000 ft2 of the site's unused development rights.